Now more than ever, we need your support. Make a donation to the Smithsonian's National Zoo and Conservation Biology Institute today!

 Alan Peters, Curator of Herpetology at Smithsonian’s National Zoo and Conservation Biology Institute’s Reptile Discovery Center oversees animal care and husbandry, exhibits, research, and staff.
 He primarily manages and encourages the work of the Homo sapiens within RDC.
 Peters savors the variety of the nearly 100 species and over 400 specimens of reptiles and amphibians in RDC.
 He loves working with people and the beauty and complexity of biodiversity.

-With nearly half of RDC’s collection consisting of critically endangered or vulnerable species, Peters, RDC staff and associates are fully engaged in animal management, research and education focused on species requiring conservation.
-The team also concentrates on applying conservation knowledge to regional wildlife, for example by studying and exhibiting salamanders with the primary objective of mitigating extinctions.
+As nearly half of RDC’s animal collection consists of critically endangered or vulnerable species, Peters and the RDC staff engage in animal management, research and education by focusing on the species requiring conservation.
+The RDC team applies husbandry and conservation expertise to global and regional wildlife, ranging from the study and exhibiting of explosive Cuban crocodiles to regional Appalachian salamanders with the primary objective of mitigating extinction.